Representing St. Louis Motorcycle Accident Victims

 Attorneys may demand summary judgment to establish accident liability or pressure insurers into offering fair settlements.
 Some cases may require personal injury trials, but this is risky for defendants.
 Juries may award injured riders all requested personal injury damages, including compensation for pain and suffering, regardless of insurance policy limits.
 Many claims settle after attorneys file personal injury litigation.

-Motorcycle crash litigation generally involves negligence or products liability claims.
+Motorcycle crash litigation in St. Louis generally involves negligence or products liability claims.
 These causes of action, called torts, alleged that one or more individuals or entities’ carelessness caused the accident and resulted in injuries.
 The vast majority of motorcycle accident cases involve negligence claims, but riders may demand punitive damages in gross negligence cases if the driver acted with extreme disregard for the life and safety of others (drunk driving or drag racing claims).

 To bring a negligence lawsuit following a motorcycle accident, you will need to prove all of the following elements: